ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 | `MBED_SPM` (label)             |                       | &#10003;                             | &#10003;                           |                        |                      |
 | `TFM` (label)                  |                       |                               |                             | &#10003;                      | &#10003;                    |

+For more information about working with the `targets.json` file, see [Adding and configuring targets](../reference/adding-and-configuring-targets.html).

 #### Memory layout